SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-03-02-myrtle-viii.md

 ### MYRTLE ###

-> (pause) WAS.
+> (pause) 'WAS'.

 <i>The silent stutter of someone who fears he's put his foot in his mouth.</i>

 ### MANDARC ###

 > I...
-I DIDN'T MEAN IT THAT WAY.
+I DIDN'T MEAN IT...
+THAT WAY.

 ### MYRTLE ###

-> ...
-BACK BEFORE MY HAIR GREYED.
+> -- BACK BEFORE MY HAIR GREYED.
 BACK BEFORE I BURIED MYSELF IN THE BOTTLE.

 <I>Shortly after her retirement to RINDLE ROSE, she had decided to start dying her hair.</i>

-<i>She'd decided to use non-magical methods.
-The aisle of faces had become her friend, each promising to bring revitalization at the low price of a single day of acrid stench.</i>
+<i>She'd opted to use non-magical methods.
+The aisle of faces at the drug store had become her friend, each box promising to bring revitalization at the low low price of a single day of acrid stench.</i>

 <i>But when the grey would start to creep itself again into her temples, she'd stumble back into the crowd of young women with their lucious locks and spend an inordinate amount of time trying to decide whether she should buy the same bottle or try something new.</i>